Talk to Engineer

 • Minimum 1.5 mg/L to prevent filament dominance

-When DO drops below these levels:
+When DO falls below these levels:

-• Filamentous bacteria outcompete floc-forming bacteria
+• Filamentous bacteria gain competitive advantage

 Common operational causes of low DO:

-• Blower failure or insufficient aeration capacity
+• Blower malfunction or insufficient aeration capacity

 • Excess MLSS loading